devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Update Group

 Update Group  Update a chunk_group.
+If you try to change the tracking_id to one that already exists, this operation will fail.

 ### Examples